-Select the correct answer to these questions from the codes (i), (ii), (iii) and (iv) as given below
+Select the correct answer to these questions from the codes (i), (ii), (iii) and (iv) as given below i) Both A and R are true, and R is the correct explanation of the assertion.

-- i) Both A and R are true, and R is correct explanation of the assertion. - ii) Both A and R are true, but R is not the correct explanation of the assertion. - iii) A is true but R is false. - iv) A is false but R is true - 1.
-Assertion (A): Fuse is a safety device which prevents damages to electrical circuits and possible fires.
+ii) Both A and R are true, but R is not the correct explanation of the assertion.

+iii) A is true but R is false.

+iv) A is false but R is true

+11. Assertion (A): Fuse is a safety device that prevents damage to electrical circuits and possible fires.

-Reason (R): The fuse wire blows off and breaks the circuit and prevents the fire and damage.
+Reason (R): The fuse wire blows off and breaks the circuit and preventing the fire and damage.

-Ans (i) Both A and R are true, and R is correct explanation of the assertion.
+Ans (i) Both A and R are true, and R is the correct explanation of the assertion.

-Assertion (A): Battery is a combination of two cells only.
+12. Assertion (A): Battery is a combination of two cells only.

 Reason (R): The positive and negative terminals are generally marked on the cells.

 Ans (iv) A is false but R is true.

-3. Assertion (A): The heating up of a thin conducting wire on passing an electric current through it, is known as heating effect of current.

-Reason(R): Various electrical appliances that are based on heating effect of current contain a coil of wire called element.
+- Assertion (A): The heating up of a thin conducting wire on passing an electric current through it, is known as the heating effect of current. - Reason(R): Various electrical appliances that are based on the heating effect of current contain a coil of wire called an element.

-Ans (i) Both A and R are true but R is not the correct explanation of the assertion.
+Ans (ii) Both A and R are true but R is not the correct explanation of the assertion.